Cleaning with Compressed Air

 No. Under no circumstances should anyone use compressed air to clean off clothing or any part of the body.
 Although many people know using compressed air to clean debris or clothes can be hazardous, it is still used because of old habits and the easy availability of compressed air in many workplaces.
 However, cleaning objects, machinery, bench tops, clothing and other things with compressed air is dangerous.
-Injuries can be caused by the air jet and by particles made airborne (re-enter the air).
+Injuries can be caused by the air jet and by particles made airborne (re-entering the air).
 Many workplace injuries occur due to the misuse of compressed air.